corbrown/atomic_secops/README.md

 ## 🛠️ Project Origin

 This project emerged from the need to bridge **threat simulation** with **real-world detection**.
 By leveraging Atomic Red Team for execution and Google SecOps for detection, **SOC analysts and blue teams** can improve their detection engineering workflows.

+## Credit

+This project was heavily inspired by [AttackRuleMap](https://github.com/krdmnbr/AttackRuleMap).

+Conversions were assisted by a heavily doctored version of [pySigma Google SecOps (AttackIQ)](https://github.com/attackIQ/pySigma-Google-SecOps).

+Adversary emulation scenarios are credited to the excellent team at Red Canary's [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team).

+Framework mappings and ATT&CK matrix concepts are credited to [The MITRE Corporation](https://github.com/mitre-attack).

+Finally, special appreciation and respect to Florian Roth at [SigmaHQ](https://github.com/SigmaHQ/sigma), whose pioneering contributions continue to inspire detection engineers around the globe.

 ## 🚀 Features